nickeblewis/nicklewis.net.7/blog/2019-07-14-apple-court-garden.md

 ![Hosta - Prince of Wales](/images/uploads/_DSC4927.jpg "Hosta - Prince of Wales ")

+_Find out more about this particular plant and didnt they say it is the original plant?_

 ![Climbers](/images/uploads/_DSC4933.jpg "Climbers")

 ![Crane sculptures](/images/uploads/_DSC4934.jpg "Crane sculptures in the White Garden")

+_Do we know who created the sculptures?_

 ![Wrought iron Garden bench (Black and white)](/images/uploads/_DSC4937.jpg "Wrought iron Garden bench (Black and white)")

 ![Perspective of the 3 lily ponds](/images/uploads/_DSC4942.jpg "Perspective of the 3 lily ponds with the patio area at the end")

+_Anything I can glean from the official website_

 ![Lily pond](/images/uploads/_DSC4943.jpg "Lily pond")

 ![Lily pond](/images/uploads/_DSC4944.jpg "Lily pond")

 ![Japanese garden complete with Koi Carp](/images/uploads/_DSC4945.jpg "Japanese garden complete with Koi Carp")

+_What can we learn about Japanese gardens?
+Maybe a branch project where I seek out other similar gardens around the UK?_

 ![Japanese garden complete with Koi Carp](/images/uploads/_DSC4947.jpg "Japanese garden complete with Koi Carp")